 - 4.7.1 Approved Weather Observation and Reporting Requirements.
-Refer to FAA Order 8900.1 Volume 4, Chapter 7, Section 1, Instrument Flight Rules Offshore Operations. - 4.7.2 Offshore Environment Operation.
-Operators approved to conduct IFR operation in the offshore environment in accordance with parts 91, 91K, and 135 for the appropriate operational approval (e.g., LOA or OpSpec) may comply with the requirements by any one of the following methods or one with an equivalent level of safety approved by the Administrator: - 1.
-One station: The operation coordinate shall be within 10 NM of an approved weather reporting station. - 2.
-Two stations: The operation coordinates shall fall within an observed area defined by the location of two approved weather reporting stations. - The observation area centerline is established by the actual bearing between the two stations.
-The actual distance between the two stations is not to exceed 40 NM.
-The centerline shall continue on either side of each weather station by a distance of 10 NM. - The lateral width of the observed area may not be greater than 40 NM on either side of the established centerline. - The resultant maximum observation area is a rectangle 60 NM by 80 NM. - 4.7.3 Parts 91 and 135 Operators-Authorized Areas of En Route Operations, Limitations, and Provisions. - 1.
-Operators conducting IFR operations in areas authorized by OpSpec B050, Authorized Areas of En Route Operations, Limitations, and Provisions, will comply with the requirements of the OpSpec.
+Refer to FAA Order 8900.1, Volume 3, Chapter 18, Section 7, Part H Helicopter Terminal Instrument Procedures and Airport Authorizations and Limitations. - 4.7.2 Offshore Environment Operation.
+Operators approved to conduct IFR operation in the offshore environment in accordance with parts 91, 91K, and 135 for the appropriate operational approval (e.g., LOA, management specification (MSpec), or OpSpec) may comply with the requirements by any one of the following methods or one with an equivalent level of safety approved by the Administrator: - 1.
+One station: The operation coordinates must be within 10 NM of an approved weather reporting station. - 2.
+Two stations: The operation coordinates must fall within an observed area defined by the location of two approved weather reporting stations. - a.
+In the Gulf of America as defined in Figure 4-2, Gulf of America Expanded Weather Box Boundary, and excluding the Mississippi Delta bounded area in Figure 4-3, Excluded Area for Gulf of America Expanded Weather Box Boundary: - The observation area centerline is established by the actual bearing between the two stations; the actual distance between the two stations is not to exceed 80 NM.
+The centerline must continue on either side of each weather station by 10 NM. - The lateral width of the observed area may not be greater than 40 NM on either side of the established centerline. - The resultant maximum observation area is a rectangle 100 NM by 80 NM.